When did you first start writing?

 How do you approach cover design?

-I’ve seen so many cover designs in my lifetime and the sad part is, lots of them – especially with romance and erotica – often share tiring similarities.
+I’ve seen so many cover designs in my lifetime and the sad part is, lots of them – especially romance and erotica – often share tiring similarities.
 So when thinking about my own cover art, I strive for originality and try to give the readers an ounce of mystery, something fresh, and astonishing scenery to capture attention.
+Everyone has their own ideas, but uniqueness can make a cover pop.

 How many more stories or books are you planning?

 I cannot say, but what I know is that I’m not stopping.
-I’ve already completed and published three short novels and a trilogy with more on the way.
-It takes a tremendous amount of effort especially on my own, not to mention devotion.
+I’ve already completed and published three short novels, a trilogy, and a standalone with another nearly done.
+Don't worry, there's more on the way.
+It takes a tremendous amount of effort, especially on my own, not to mention devotion.
 As I’ve said before, it’s all worth it!

 What do your fans mean to you?